I - Anomaly

 In an act of sympathy, Ryan placed his free hand on my shoulder.
 “I believe you, Kevin.
 I really do.
 I’m not concerned about you letting something slip.
-I’m more concerned what sitting on this knowledge could do to you.
+I’m more concerned what sitting on this information could do to you.
 You wouldn’t be able to talk to anyone about what’s happened here today.
 You’d be carrying around the events of this day with no place to turn your feelings but inward.
 That’s the real potential for damage to you.
-With the state of mind you’re in right now, I believe it would do you more harm than good.”
+With the state of mind you’re in right now, I think it would do you more harm than good.”